Code-Institute-Submissions/travel-quiz-js/README.md

 2. I don't want too many answer options so I don't get overwhelmed by the choice and can't make a decision.
 3. I want a simple design, so not to distract from the questions in the quiz.
 4. I want location information on my chosen country so I can follow up from the quiz.
+5. I want a large font and buttons so I can navigate and read easily.

 ## Design choices
 <p>I have chosen a minilistic design, it is a simple front-end concept, therefore I wanted to keep all the attention on the quiz,